scottdware/panco/README.md

 # panco
 Command-line tool that interacts with Palo Alto firewalls and Panorama.

-Primarily, this tool is used for creating a mass amount of objects and/or groups using a CSV file.
-You can also modify existing groups (add, remove) using a CSV file as well.
-Exporting of certain types of information is another primary function, and include:
+Primarily, this tool is used for creating objects and security rules via CSV files, as well as exporting the above information, as well as:

 * Log exporting: Query any log type just like you would in the GUI, and export them to a CSV file locally on your machine.
 * Session table dump: Query the entire session table on a firewall, and export it to a CSV file.